nodejs/wiki-archive/Resources.md

 * [サーバサイドJavaScript Node.js入門(In Japanese)](http://www.amazon.co.jp/%E3%82%B5%E3%83%BC%E3%83%90%E3%82%B5%E3%82%A4%E3%83%89JavaScript-Node-js%E5%85%A5%E9%96%80-%E6%B8%85%E6%B0%B4%E4%BF%8A%E5%8D%9A/dp/4048703676/ref=sr_1_1?ie=UTF8&qid=1349928638&sr=8-1) -- by T Shimizu et al.
 ## Sites

-* [NodeManual](http://www.nodemanual.org) -- by [Cloud9 IDE](http://www.c9.io), a fork of the official Node.js API documentation, with a different organization, examples you can run in the browser, and additional tutorials
+* [NodeManual](http://www.nodemanual.org) (Not Operational) -- by [Cloud9 IDE](http://www.c9.io), a fork of the official Node.js API documentation, with a different organization, examples you can run in the browser, and additional tutorials
-* [NodeBits](http://www.nodebits.org) -- by Tim Caswell, a site dedicated to keeping the NodeJS spirit of innovation and creativity alive.
+* [NodeBits](http://www.nodebits.org) (Not Operational) -- by Tim Caswell, a site dedicated to keeping the NodeJS spirit of innovation and creativity alive.
 This is done by providing a constant stream of ideas and sample projects.
 * [justjs](http://justjs.com) -- by Tom Boutell.
 A blog featuring a series of node.js tutorials, starting with the basics of installing Node and MongoDB on your own computer and building from there into creating full-fledged node apps, beginning with the justjs.com blog itself.
 * [NodeCloud](http://www.nodecloud.org/) -- by [Frederic Cambus](http://www.cambus.net), an ordered Node.js resource directory allowing to evaluate relative popularity of a project.